dfenjves/front-end-student-materials/06-p5js/02b-variables.md

 var racerSize = 60;
 ```

 That's it.
-Now instead of **hard-coding** in the number `60` or whatever it is, place the variable name `racerSize` as the third and fourth arguments to each `ellipse` function.
+Now instead of **hard-coding** in the number `60`, place the variable name `racerSize` as the third and fourth arguments to each `ellipse` function.
 Check this out:

 ![first variable](/resources/first-variable.gif)